 While Beijing controls Macau's foreign affairs, as with Hong Kong, Macau has considerable autonomy in some external matters, mainly concerning economic and cultural relations and related agreements.
 Macau is a member of several international organisations including the World Trade Organization, as a separate customs territory.

 In his third annual policy address in November 2011 CE Chui announced the government would canvass public opinion on possible changes to the method of electing the Legislative Assembly.
+Macau's Basic Law allows for the electoral system to be changed after 2009, subject to final approval by the National People's Congress Standing Committee.

 A Closer Economic Partnership Arrangement between Macau and China came into effect in 2004, initially covering select trade in services and investment facilitation.
 The CEPA now comprises several supplements.
 Supplement IX, signed in July 2012, expands the range of services and non-services measures and now includes education and training and rail transportation.
 There are now a total of 48 liberalised service sectors and 318 liberalisation measures.
 By the end of the mainland's 12th five year plan (2011-15) trade in services is expected to be fully liberalised.

 China is Macau's principal source of imports and Macau depends on China for most of its food, fresh water, energy and, increasingly for labour.
 Projects such as the Hong Kong-Macau-Zhuhai bridge, due for completion in 2016, will further connect Macau with the greater Pearl River Delta, reducing travel times and assisting with the flow of goods and labour.
 The combination of the CEPA, tourism, gaming and the mainland's decision to ease restrictions on renminbi transactions for Macau residents will increase the territory's economic integration with the PRC.
-Macau exercises jurisdiction over Henqin Island, which it leases from the PRC, on which the University of Macau is opening a new campus in 2012.
+Macau exercises jurisdiction over Henqin Island, which it leases from the PRC, on which the University of Macau opened a new campus in 2012.
 The Island will be linked to Macau by an underwater tunnel.

 Australia and Macau enjoy good relations at the government and officials levels.
 The following high-level visits from Australia have taken place since the territory was returned to the mainland: